zanbaldwin/rsa/README.md

 Example: Keypairs
 -----------------

-First of all, you need to generate a keypair:
+First of all, you need to generate a keypair, by providing the `generate()` method with two large prime numbers.
+A file with some sample prime numbers has been included in this repository.

 	$rsa = RSA::getInstance();
 	$keypair = $rsa->generate('235897301', '235898237');